File an Ethics Complaint

 Public Ethics Laws promote the public’s trust in government and ensure the impartiality of public employees in the exercise of their duties and responsibilities.
 Read a summary of the Public Ethics Law contained in Article 7 of the Baltimore County Code, which applies to all County officials, employees, members of certain boards and commissions, and lobbyists.

 The Commission also gives ethics advice, issues advisory opinions, and provides ethics and lobbyist training.
 View Section 3-3-10 of the Baltimore County Code regarding the Ethics Commission.

 View updates, news and media from the Ethics Commission.
-The links are PDFs that open in a new window.

 - Read the reprimand relating to a Planning Board member.

 - Review the details of the financial and in-kind COVID-19 donations received by the County.

 - View a list of FY2021 vendors doing business with Baltimore County, provided pursuant to Article 7-1-101(f).
 To ensure compliance with disclosure requirements and other ethics laws, if you have a question about an entity whose name does not appear on the list, contact the Ethics Commission.

 The Commission is required to meet regularly, at least 10 times each year, and when required by the chairman or a majority of the members of the Commission (Section 3-3-1004, Baltimore County Code, 2015).
 Except as otherwise noted, the Commission meets the first Tuesday of each month at 3 p.m.
 The Commission does not usually meet in July and December.